AntonBrekke/AST5220/README.md

 Compile files by typing "make cmb" in the terminal while being in the same folder as the Makefile.
 Run file in main folder by typing "./cmb" in terminal.
 To run the project, you would have to install Gnu Scientific Library (GSL) (see how below).

+The project is mainly done in C++, with expceptions to plotting/analyzing numerical results.
+During the project, we develop an Einstein-Boltzmann solver

 ### Milestone 1
 Calcualte the Background Cosmology.
 To run Milestone1.py, make sure to change/comment out the path of "path" and "savefig_path".